-Rule 117: Expedited Procedure
+Rule 117: Expedited Procedure (amended 29 May 2004)

-- (A) A reference under Rule 72 (E) or (F), or any appeal under Rules 46, 65, 73(B), 77 or 91 shall be heard expeditiously and may be determined entirely on the basis of written submissions. - (B) All time limits and other procedural requirements not otherwise provided for in these Rules shall be fixed by a practice direction issued by the Presiding Judge. - (C) Rules 109 to 114 and 118 (D) shall not apply to such procedures.
+- (A) A reference under Rule 72(E) or (F), or any appeal under Rules 46, 65, 73(B), 77 or 91 shall be heard expeditiously by a bench of at least three Appeals Chamber Judges and may be determined entirely on the basis of written submissions. - (B) All time limits and other procedural requirements not otherwise provided for in these Rules shall be fixed by a practice direction issued by the Presiding Judge. - (C) Unless as otherwise ordered, Rules 109 to 114 and 118(D) shall not apply to such procedures.

-Rule 118: Judgement on Appeal
+Rule 118: Judgement on Appeal (amended 7 March 2003)

 - (A) The Appeals Chamber shall pronounce judgement on the basis of the record on appeal and on any additional evidence as has been presented to it. - (B) The judgement shall be rendered by a majority of the Judges.
-It shall be accompanied or followed as soon as possible by a reasoned opinion in writing, to which separate or dissenting opinions may be appended. - (C) In appropriate circumstances the Appeals Chamber may order that the accused be retried before the Trial Chamber. - (D) If the Appeals Chamber reverses an acquittal of an accused by the Trial Chamber on any count, the Appeals Chamber shall proceed to sentence the accused in respect of that offence. - (E) The judgement shall be pronounced in public, on a date of which notice shall have been given to the parties and counsel and at which they shall be entitled to be present. - (F) The written judgement shall be filed and registered with the Registry.
+It shall be accompanied or followed as soon as possible by a reasoned opinion in writing, to which separate or dissenting opinions may be appended. - (C) In appropriate circumstances the Appeals Chamber may order that the accused be retried before the Trial Chamber. - (D) If the Appeals Chamber reverses an acquittal of an accused by the Trial Chamber on any count, the Appeals Chamber shall proceed to sentence the accused in respect of that offence.

+- (E) The judgement shall be pronounced in public, on a date of which notice shall have been given to the parties and counsel and at which they shall be entitled to be present. - (F) The written judgement shall be filed and registered with the Registry.

-Rule 119: Status of the Accused Following Judgement on Appeal
+Rule 119: Status of the Accused Following Judgement on Appeal (amended 29 May 2004)

-- (A) A sentence pronounced by the Appeals Chamber shall be enforced immediately. - (B) Where the accused is not present when the Appeal judgement is due to be delivered, it may, unless it pronounces his acquittal, order his arrest or surrender to the Special Court.
+- (A) A sentence pronounced by the Appeals Chamber shall be enforced immediately. - (B) Where the accused is not present when the Appeal judgement is due to be delivered, it may, unless it pronounces his acquittal, order his arrest or transfer to the Special Court.